streamABC/streamabc-documentation/english/logimporter.rst

 used without further installation.
 Just download the file, put it somewhere and make it executable.

-Get in contact with streamABC support to get your installation files.
+Get in contact with QuantumCast support to get your installation files.

 *Logimporter* is available in versions for Linux, Windows, macOS and BSD Unix.